China Association for Science and Technology

-The China Association for Science and Technology (CAST; 中国科学技术协会 (Zhōngguó Kēxué Jìshù Xiéhuì)) is a people's organization of Chinese scientists and engineers, which is composed of multiple national professional societies and hundreds of branches at various local and international levels.
+The China Association for Science and Technology (CAST) is a people's organization of Chinese scientists and engineers, which is composed of multiple national professional societies and hundreds of branches at various local and international levels.
 CAST was formed in September 1958 through the merger of the All-China Federation of Natural Science Societies and the All-China Association for Science Popularization.
 Its stated goal is to act as a link between the science and technology community and the Chinese Communist Party (CCP) and government.
 CAST is a constituent member of the Chinese People's Political Consultative Conference (CPPCC).
 Wan Gang is the current president of the national committee of CAST.
 He Junke serves as the Chinese Communist Party Committee Secretary for CAST.

+History

+In September 1958, the All-China Federation of Natural Science Societies (中华全国自然科学专门学会联合会) and the All-China Association for Science and Technology Popularization (中华全国科学技术普及协会) were merged to establish the China Association for Science and Technology (CAST).
+The First National Congress of CAST was convened that year.

+CAST's work was largely disrupted by the Cultural Revolution.

+In March 1980, the Second National Congress of CAST resolved to adopt the name China Association for Science and Technology (中国科学技术协会).
+Its new head was physicist Zhou Peiyuan.

+The China Association for Science and Technology (CAST) is one of the principal non-governmental organizations representing scientific and technological professionals in China.
+It comprises 189 national-level scientific societies and 32 provincial-level associations, with affiliated organizations collectively representing more than 4.3 million members.
+CAST and its affiliated organizations participate in more than 240 international non-governmental scientific and technological organizations, and more than 100 Chinese scientists hold positions in the professional bodies of these organizations.
+CAST describes its role as serving as "a bridge and link between the Chinese Communist Party and the government on the one hand, and scientific and technological workers on the other."
+Its principal activities include organizing academic exchanges and training, evaluating scientific achievements, conducting professional qualification reviews, recognizing outstanding scientific and technological personnel, and promoting public scientific literacy.